-This course is organized to complete a chapter of material over ~2 class meetings.
-Some chapters may be 3 class meetings.
-You should listen in class, check the course page on MyLeo Online, or the Google Calendar often to see which chapters/sections we will be covering each class meeting and/or the assignments that are coming due.
+This course is organized for you to complete a chapter of material over ~2-3 hours per week.
+You should listen to the lecture videos and check the course page on MyLeo Online often to see which chapters/sections we will be covering each week and/or the assignments that are coming due.